 - Medical services, supplies, or equipment which are not covered by Medicaid but which are prescribed by a licensed physician;

 - Health care insurance premiums;

 - Prescription drugs; or

-- Any other medical expense considered appropriate by the DFA supervisor.
+- Any other medical expense considered appropriate by the District Office supervisor.